 The Parties will jointly select and be equally responsible for the salary of a Medical Director who is responsible for developing and implementing all aspects of the Policy that relate to the treatment of Players.
 The Medical Director shall be a physician licensed and in good standing by the medical board of any state in the United States.
-The Medical Director will have the responsibility, among other duties, of selecting and overseeing physicians, psychologists, social workers and other counselors ("Evaluating Clinician(s)") who will be members of various Regional Teams headed by a Regional Psychiatrist.
-The Medical Director and the Evaluating Clinicians will work together in a collaborative manner to facilitate, coordinate, monitor, and assess Players' compliance with their Treatment Plans.
+The Medical Director will have the responsibility, among other duties, of selecting and overseeing physicians, psychologists, social workers and other counselors ("Evaluating Clinician(s)") who will be members of various treatment teams together with a Regional Psychiatrist.
+The Medical Director, Evaluating Clinicians and Regional Psychiatrist will work together in a collaborative manner to facilitate, coordinate, monitor, and assess Players' compliance with their Treatment Plans.
 (For purposes of this Policy, a "Treatment Plan" is defined as a written plan of intervention and requirements to assist in the treatment of a Player.)

-The Medical Director will be assisted by a Substance Abuse Program Administrator ("Program Administrator").
+The Medical Director will be assisted by a Substance Abuse Program Coordinator & Educator ("Program Administrator").
 The Parties will jointly select and be equally responsible for the salary of the Program Administrator.
-The Program Administrator shall provide administrative, clerical and other assistance to the Medical Director.